barryclark/jekyll-now/_posts/2020-11-24-wp-tour-analytics.md

 ## 1. WP Tour
 ### Key Takeaways
+1. Plugins
+    - The number one source of blog bloat:
+        - Beware of client projects that have more than 20 plugins;
+        - Beware of plugins that are more than a major version out of date;
+        - Beware of plugins that are no longer maintained.
-1. Posts - great for content that:
+2. Posts - great for content that:
     - has an author(s);
     - has a category;
         - See Codex: [Post Categories](https://en.support.wordpress.com/posts/categories/)